navina1/ReactPractice-Prateek/practice1/README.md

 11. Build a memory game where the player needs to match pairs of cards. - CardGame

 12. multipage form - MultipageForm

+13.Build a grid of lights where the lights deactivate in reverse order they were activated.